AJ-West/Comp-3016-30-/README.md

 ## Game programming patterns used

-- Component-based GameObject: `GameObject` holds a collection of `Component`s (e.g., collision, particle, pathfinding) and forwards Update calls.
+- Command Pattern - Component-based GameObject: `GameObject` holds a collection of `Component`s (e.g., collision, particle, pathfinding).
+There is also a PlayerObj and a MonsterObj to help account for differences between them.
-- Tile-based world: a 2D grid (walkable outline) describes map tiles and special tile effects.
-- Object-oriented polymorphism: `PlayerObj` and `MonsterObj` inherit from `GameObject` and override behaviour such as `wallCollision`.
+- The different components I made are:
+    - chargeCollision - used to see if the minotaur can charge
+    - movement - moves the game object its attached to
+    - particle - handles the particle creation of an object
+    - pathfinding - generates the direction for the monster to move along the optimal path to the player
+    - playerCollision - handles monsters colliding with the player (level failed)
+    - texture - renders the object and handles animation
+    - wallCollision - handles the colliding between the object and the tilemap
-- Particle pool: reusable particle instances to avoid frequent allocations and to implement particle effects efficiently.
+- Object Pool pattern - Particle pool: reusable particle instances to avoid frequent allocations and to implement particle effects efficiently.

+### Other techniques I used/ made
+- Tile-based world: a 2D grid (walkable outline) which autogenerates based off provides wall positions
+- Object-oriented polymorphism e.g. `PlayerObj` and `MonsterObj` inherit from `GameObject`
 - Pathfinding: A* / neighbor graph implemented under `pathfinding.h` and used by pathfinding component.
-- Component-driven collision and behaviour separation: collision responsibilities are in `playerCollision.h`, `chargeCollision.h`, `wallCollision.h`.
+- Raycasting: line of sight from the minotaur to the player in `chargeCollision.h`

 ## Game mechanics and how they are coded (high-level)